 - Rest from certain activities can help temporarily but repetitive use brings your pain back again.

-- You may experience pins and needles, tingling or numbness into your forearm and/or hand and these symptoms are a sign that your nerve is affected so it is very important to get advice from a physiotherapist.
+- You may experience pins and needles, tingling or numbness into your forearm and/or hand.
+These symptoms are from your nerve so it is very important to get advice from a physiotherapist.

 What causes Golfer’s Elbow Pain?

-Golfer’s elbow can be caused by a variety of different tasks but is generally a sudden increase in load for example doing more of the tasks, getting a new piece of equipment eg heavier racket or new kitchen utensil, or increasing your training all of a sudden.
-This repetitive or new task is too much for the muscles and tendons to handle which causes an overload in one area and inflammation.
+Golfer’s elbow can be caused by a variety of different tasks but is generally a sudden increase in load.
+For example doing more of the tasks, getting a new piece of equipment or increasing your training all of a sudden.
+This repetitive or new task is too much for the muscles and tendons to handle.
+This causes an overload in one area and inflammation.
 In general you will not feel the pain immediately but a few hours later or the next day.
 Once the tendon is inflamed it is easily aggravated and you will find more and more tasks difficult.

 How is Golfer’s Elbow Pain diagnosed?

 Your Physiotherapist or Doctor can diagnose Golfer’s Elbow from your symptoms and from a few specific tests around your elbow and wrist.
 It can normally be diagnosed without invasive tests or investigations.
-Further investigations such as x-rays or ultrasound scans may be required if your symptoms are not improving after a few months of rehabilitation.
+Further investigations such as x-rays or ultrasound scans may be required.
+This is if your symptoms are not improving after a few months of rehabilitation.

 How can Back in Action Physiotherapy help?

 At Back in Action we will talk to you and listen to how your pain is affecting your everyday activities.
-We will make sure your neck and shoulder are not causing your symptoms and then use techniques such as mobilisations, massage, stretching, acupuncture, and some basic home exercises to help you get better, faster.
+We will make sure your neck and shoulder are not causing your symptoms.
+Then we will use techniques such as mobilisations, massage, stretching, acupuncture.
+Also help you with some basic home exercises to help you get better, faster.
 We can advise and educate you about your injury and set goals with you to achieve in and out of our sessions.